Xuefeng-Peng/Xuefeng-Peng.github.io/_pages/about.md

 ======
 I am Ph.D.
 Student under the supervision of Prof. Shaofu Du in School of Management at University of Science and Technology of China (USTC), and I am also a Visiting Student Researcher under the supervision of Prof. Jungju Yu in KAIST.

 My research interest focuses on the interplay between Operations Management, Marketing, and Information Design.
 I have published three papers and am working on several projects targeting UTD 24.
-Besides the academic area, I am really into tennis (4.0 level) and film.
+Besides the academic area, I am really into tennis (4.0 level) and reading.

 My Working Papers
 ======